 Andrew Brodkin, director

-Working across Canada for over 15 years in the live events industry, Andrew has held various technical and managerial positions that all lead back to event health and safety.
+Working across Canada with almost 20 years of experience in the live events industry, Andrew has held various technical and managerial positions that all lead back to event health and safety.
 Currently based in Toronto, he oversees and manages hundreds of corporate, social, and hybrid events each year.
 Taking on additional roles as a health and safety representative and human resources administrator, Andrew is a leader in prioritizing health and safety standards and practices in the workplace.

 Andrew started his career in technical theatre production primarily working on musicals, plays and operas before transitioning to managing corporate and social events.
 His knowledge has been enhanced through experiences working indoors & outdoors in ‘found’ event spaces that required additional risk assessments and preparation for crowd management, emergency planning, and weather elements.